 16. Ka Khoh Ramhah: Natural Shivaling

 Ka Khoh Ramhah – also called as Pillar Rock is an enormous rock boasting an impressive shape that looks like a massive cone.
 There is a mesmerizing waterfall that passes through the rocks and gives an elegant look.
 A visit here would only be for the views and the quaintness you enjoy – the sound of waterfall.
 Legend has it, that there is an evil spirit trapped in the rock.
 So, adventure seekers might just find thrill here.
+It is one of the best places to visit in Cherrapunji in June.

 Location: Mawsmai – Shella Road, Cherrapunjee, Meghalaya